Stoke Bruerne: Conservation area consultation

 In November 2007 the area of the village and surroundings, including Stoke Park, were the subject of an extensive conservation consultation by South Northants Council.
 Extensive additional documentation, including maps, pictures and historical documentation, is available from the South Northants Council's Planning website.

 Railway

 Stoke Bruerne had its own railway station, part of the Stratford-upon-Avon and Midland Junction Railway (SMJR) and misnamed Stoke Bruern.
 This ran close to the village over Blisworth tunnel near the south portal.
 The station building has been converted to a private house and is along the road to Blisworth just outside the village.
 The line of the railway, and station platform, are still visible and the Blisworth road has a railway bridge still in position near the former station.
 The railway ran east to join the West Coast Main Line and then into Bedfordshire.

 Film

-The village appears, with Blisworth, in the Ealing Studios film Painted Boats (1945), filmed at the end of World War II and directed by Charles Crichton whose notable successes include The Lavender Hill Mob (1951) and A Fish Called Wanda (1988).
+The village appears, with Blisworth, in the Ealing Studios film Painted Boats (1945), filmed at the end of World War II and directed by Charles Crichton.